 Mango Butter

 Mango butter is simply delightful.
-Soft, creamy, but a lot lighter than shea butter and ultra-fast absorbing.
-It will add a luxurious satin feel to your formulations, you have to give it a try!
+Soft and creamy, but much lighter than shea butter and ultra-fast absorbing.
+It will add a luxurious satin feel to your formulations; you must try it!

 - Origin: pressed from the seed of the mango fruit